AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RevisionType/NewVersion.md

 RevisionType.NewVersion Property
 ================================
-AutomationML 2.1 APIGets or sets the new version.
+Gets or sets the new version.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)